Pope Pius X: Death and burial

 In 1913, Pope Pius X suffered a heart attack, and subsequently lived in the shadow of poor health.
-In 1914, the pope fell ill on the Feast of the Assumption of Mary (15 August 1914), an illness from which he would not recover, and it was reported that he suffered from a fever and lung complications.
+In 1914, the Pope fell ill on the Feast of the Assumption of Mary (15 August 1914); it was an illness from which he would not recover, and it was reported that he suffered from a fever and lung complications.
 His condition was worsened by the events leading to the outbreak of World War I (1914–1918), which reportedly sent the 79-year-old into a state of melancholy.
-He died on Thursday, 20 August 1914, only a few hours after the death of Jesuit leader Franz Xavier Wernz, and on the very day when German forces marched into Brussels.

-While the pope's condition was classified as serious, alarming symptoms did not develop until 19 August.
-While Pius X spent most of that day in and out of consciousness, he said at one stage, "In ancient times, the pope by a word might have stayed the slaughter, but now he is impotent".
-The pope shortly after received the Last Rites and eventually, an old bronchial infection that the pope had previously had in years past returned, further hastening his decline.
+While the Pope's condition was classified as serious, alarming symptoms did not develop until 19 August.
+While Pius X spent most of that day in and out of consciousness, he said at one stage, "In ancient times, the Pope by a word might have stayed the slaughter, but now he is impotent".
+The Pope shortly after received the Last Rites and eventually, an old bronchial infection that the Pope had previously had in years past returned, further hastening his decline.
+The disease which he had been suffering extended to the bronchial tree resulting in pneumonia that killed him.

-Pius X died at 1:20am on 20 August 1914 and in a moment of lucidity just moments before he died, Pius X is reported to have said: "Now I begin to think the end is approaching.
+He died at 1:20am on Thursday, 20 August 1914, only a few hours after the death of Jesuit leader Franz Xavier Wernz, and on the very day when German forces marched into Brussels.
+In a moment of lucidity just moments before he died, Pius X is reported to have said: "Now I begin to think the end is approaching.
 The Almighty in His inexhaustible goodness wishes to spare me the horrors which Europe is undergoing".
 His sister, Anna, was praying at his bedside when Pius X died.
-The pope's last act of life was to kiss the little crucifix that he had clasped in his hands at around 1:15am.
+The Pope's last act of life was to kiss the little crucifix that he had clasped in his hands at around 1:15am.

 Pius X was buried in a simple and unadorned tomb in the crypt below Saint Peter's Basilica.
 His body was laid in state on 21 August in red pontifical vestments and then interred following the Requiem Mass following his coffin lying in state on a large catafalque in the Sistine Chapel.
 His original tombstone bore the inscription: "Pope Pius X, poor and yet rich, gentle and humble of heart, unconquerable champion of the Catholic Faith, whose constant endeavor it was to renew all things in Christ".
 Papal physicians had been in the habit of removing organs to aid the embalming process.
 Pius X expressly prohibited this in his burial and successive popes have continued this tradition.
 Pius X's tomb is located near the tombs of both Pope John XXIII and Pope John Paul II under the altar of the Presentation.

+He is succeeded by Giacomo della Chiesa, who was known as Pope Benedict XV.